Believer's baptism: Baptist, Pentecostal, and Nondenominational Christianity

 Believer's baptism is also practiced by Baptists, as well as many Pentecostals.

 Methodism

-Many Methodist denominations, such as the Free Methodist Church and Evangelical Wesleyan Church, practice infant baptism for families who desire it for their children, but provide a rite for child dedication for those who have a preference for believer's baptism only after their child has made a personal acceptance of Jesus as his/her saviour.
+Many Methodist denominations, such as the Free Methodist Church and Evangelical Wesleyan Church, practice infant baptism for families who desire it for their children, but provide a rite for child dedication for those who have a preference for believer's baptism only after their child has made a personal acceptance of Jesus as their saviour.
 Both infant baptism and believer's baptism may be received via pouring, sprinkling, or immersion—with the candidate or the candidate's parents or sponsors choosing the mode of administration.

 Restorationism

 In the Seventh-day Adventist Church, rebaptism by immersion is not required for church membership.
 However, it is available to those who feel that they have received new information that makes a difference or have experienced a reconversion.

 The Church of Jesus Christ of Latter-day Saints completely rejects infant baptism.
 Little children are considered both born without sin and incapable of committing sin.
 They have no need of baptism until age eight, when they can begin to learn to discern right from wrong, and are thus accountable to God for their own actions.
 People completely incapable of understanding right from wrong, regardless of age, are also considered as not accountable for their actions, and are not baptized.